* Urges full investigation of incident, reveals alleged masterminds

-Elder statesman and nonagenarian, Chief Edwin Clark, has petitioned both President Muhammadu Buhari and the National Security Adviser (NSA), Major-General Mohammed Monguno (rtd), over the illegal and unauthorised search of his residence in Abuja by four officers of the Nigerian Police Force.
+Elder statesman and nonagenarian, Chief Edwin Clark, has petitioned both President Muhammadu Buhari and the National Security Adviser (NSA), Maj-Gen. Mohammed Babagana Monguno (rtd), over the illegal and unauthorised search of his residence by four officers of the Nigeria Police Force.

-Armed policemen had last Tuesday invaded the Asokoro residence of Clark over allegation of stockpiling arms in his house.
+Armed policemen, had on Tuesday, invaded the Asokoro residence of Chief Clark over allegation of stockpiling arms in his house.

-The South-south leader has alleged that the Deputy Commissioner of Police, Yusuf Kolo; Commander of the Inspector General of Police (IG) Special Tactical Squad and Assistant Inspector General of Police (Federal Intelligence), Umoru Usman, were those who ordered the raid and search on his residence.
+However, the South-south leader has alleged that the Deputy Commissioner of Police Yusuf Kolo and Commander of the Inspector General of Police (IG) Special Tactical Squad and Assistant Inspector General of Police (Federal Intelligence) Umoru Usman were those who ordered the raid and search on his residence.

-In the petitions with reference No KACCL/PET/KA/76/18 and dated September 6, 2018, signed by his lawyer, Dr. Kayode Ajulo, Clark wondered why the police authorities, which are always in the know of the masterminds and conspirators of the invasion, are going after the four junior officers who were merely carrying out instructions from their superiors.
+In the petitions with reference No KACCL/PET/KA/76/18, dated September 6, 2018 and signed by his lawyer, Dr. Kayode Ajulo, Clark wondered why the police authorities who are in the know of the masterminds and conspirators of the invasion are going after the four junior officers who were merely carrying out instructions from their superiors.

-Part of the Petition read: “Our client did brief us that at about 12:30p.m. on Tuesday, September 4, 2018, officers and men of the IG Tactical Squad (a unit under the direct command of the Inspector General of Police) alongside journalists invaded and ransacked his Asokoro residence on the pretext that they were in search of arms and ammunitions.
+Part of the petition read: “Our client did brief us that at about 12:30pm on Tuesday, the 4th day of September, 2018, officers and men of the IGP Tactical Squad (a unit under the direct command of the Inspector General of Police) alongside pressmen invaded and ransacked his Asokoro residence on the pretext that they were in search of arms and ammunitions.
 However, despite the siege and search, they found nothing incriminating on our client.

-“Our client further briefed us, and we also confirmed that at the point where officers and men of the IG Tactical Squad were to commence their search having introduced themselves, stated that they were acting under the instructions of the Inspector General of Police and Deputy Commissioner of Police, Yusuf Kolo, as their commander, and that former Bayelsa State SSG and former Permanent Secretary Ministry of Power, Boladei Igali, who was with our client at the venue of the search, put a call through to Assistant Inspector General of Police (Federal Intelligence) Umoru Usman Shehu, who spoke with the leader of the search party, and gave authority to go ahead with the search.
+“Our client further briefed us and we confirmed that at the point where officers and men of the IGP Tactical Squad were to commence their search having introduced themselves, stating that they were acting under the instructions of the Inspector General of Police and Deputy Commissioner of Police Yusuf Kolo as their commander, Ambassador Boladei Igali (former SSG Bayelsa State and former Permanent Secretary, Ministry of Power) who was with our client at venue of the search put a call through to Assistant Inspector General of Police (Federal Intelligence) Umoru Usman Shehu who spoke with the leader of the search party and gave authority to go ahead with the search.

-“It will be rather unfortunate for junior officers and men of the IG Tactical Squad who were at best acting on the orders of their superiors to fall prey in this regard.”
+“It will be rather unfortunate for junior officers and men of the IGP Tactical squad who were at best acting on the orders of their superiors to fall prey in this regard.”

-Ajulo stressed that Clark had been a frontline advocate against taking up arms by the youths of the Niger-Delta, and has been responsible for brokering peace between the Niger-Delta and several administrations in Nigeria.
+Ajulo stressed that Clark has been a frontline advocate against taking up of arms by the youths of the Niger Delta and has been responsible for brokering peace between the Niger Delta and several administrations in Nigeria.